Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Analysis/Geotriggers/README.md

 1. Create a `GeotriggerFeed` with a `LocationDataSource` class (in this case, a `SimulatedLocationDataSource`).
 2. Create a `FeatureFenceParameters` with a `ServiceFeatureTable` and a buffer distance at which to monitor each feature.
 3. Create a `FenceGeotrigger` with the geotrigger feed, a `FenceRuleType`, the fence parameters, an Arcade Expression, and a name for the specific geotrigger.
-4. Create a `GeotriggerMonitor` with the fence geotrigger and call `GeotriggerMonitor::start()` to begin listening for events that meet the `FenceRuleType`.
+4. Create a `GeotriggerMonitor` with the fence geotrigger and call `GeotriggerMonitor::startAsync()` to begin listening for events that meet the `FenceRuleType`.
 5. When a `GeotriggerMonitor::geotriggerNotification` emits, capture the `GeotriggerNotificationInfo`.
 6. For more information about the feature that triggered the notification, cast the `GeotriggerNotificationInfo` to a `FenceGeotriggerNotificationInfo` and call `FenceGeotriggerNotificationInfo::fenceGeoElement()`.
 7. Depending on the `FenceGeotriggerNotificationInfo::fenceNotificationType()` display or hide information on the UI from the `GeoElement`'s attributes.